 Nabak kimchi: Water Kimchi

-This is a less spicy version of kimchi with both cabbages and radishes.
+This is a less spicy version of kimchi that uses both cabbage and radish.
 Using a great deal of kimchi stock, it tastes sweeter than other types of kimchi due to the addition of sliced fruits such as apple and pear.

 Yeolmu kimchi: Young Summer Radish Kimchi